StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/model-deployment-overview.md

 ---
 # Model Deployment

-Model Services are embedded utilities that let users deploy registered models for local inference.
+Model services are embedded utilities that let users deploy registered models for local inference.
 Locally published model services are hosted on localhost as a browser tab.
-Each tab represents a different notebook and you can simultaneously run as many models as your machine can handle.
+Each tab represents a different notebook, and you can simultaneously run as many models as your machine can handle.

 ## To deploy a new model service: